shaolzr/TECHIN516/final_ws/README.md

 `final_ws` is a workspace that contains the final implementation of the project.
 The main code is located in `src/task_controller/task_controller`, with the following structure:

 - `total.py/` - The final version of the project code.
-- `runrun.py/` - The maze-solving code.It will run maze.py and maze1.py, which is maze turtlebot forward, kinova and turtlebot backwards.
+- `runrun.py/` - The maze-solving code.It will run maze.py, run,py and maze1.py, which is maze turtlebot forward, kinova move and turtlebot backwards.
 - Other directories - Various test codes used during development.
 - `put.csv` - A CSV file containing waypoints for the Kinova robotic arm.